Oak Ridge Financial Services, Inc. (BKOR) To Go Ex-Dividend on May 23rd

-Oak Ridge Financial Services, Inc. (OTCMKTS:BKOR – Get Rating) declared a dividend on Thursday, May 19th, investing.com reports.
-Stockholders of record on Tuesday, May 24th will be paid a dividend of 0.08 per share on Thursday, June 9th.
-This represents a dividend yield of 1.73%.
+Oak Ridge Financial Services, Inc. (OTCMKTS:BKOR – Get Rating) announced a dividend on Thursday, May 19th, investing.com reports.
+Investors of record on Tuesday, May 24th will be paid a dividend of 0.08 per share on Thursday, June 9th.
+This represents a yield of 1.73%.
 The ex-dividend date of this dividend is Monday, May 23rd.
-This is an increase from Oak Ridge Financial Services’s previous dividend of $0.07.
+This is a positive change from Oak Ridge Financial Services’s previous dividend of $0.07.

 - Get a free copy of the StockNews.com research report on Oak Ridge Financial Services (BKOR)